liutr18/liutr18/README.md

 - 👋 Hi, I’m Ray Liu
-- 👀 My major is Computer Science
+- 👀 I'm a software engineer
-- 🌱 I’m currently living in Davis, California
+- 🌱 I live and work in Greater Boston Metro, MA
-- 💞️ I’m looking to exercise every day
+- 💞️ I’m looking to explore something new
-- 📫 How to reach me through liutr18 at gmail.com
+- 📫 I can be reached through liutr18 at gmail.com

 <!---
 liutr18/liutr18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.